Chart Color Schemes

 Holroyd has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Anglicare Merrylands Residential Tower, Powerhouse Parramatta, Gran Central Granville, and One City Square, Parramatta are key projects, with the following list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project expected to impact the region: Anglicare Merrylands Residential Tower, Powerhouse Parramatta, Gran Central Granville, and One City Square, Parramatta are key projects, with the following list outlining those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.